Article Categories

 type Command

-Type commands can not only show the paths of Linux commands, but they can also determine whether the targets are internal, functions, aliases, or external executables.
+The type command can not only show the paths of Linux commands, but it can also determine whether the targets are internal, functions, aliases, or external executables.

-Let's use type command with -p parameter to see the path of supplied Linux Command −
+Let's use the type command with -p parameter to see the path of supplied Linux command

 $ type -p php